Physics

 • Monster of Terror: “A young man visits his fiancée’s estate to discover that her wheelchair-bound scientist father has discovered a meteorite that emits mutating radiation rays that have turned the plants in his greenhouse to giants.”

-• Last, but surely not least, Stanley Kubrick’s Dr. Strangelove. (“Mein Führer, I can valk!”)
-Even the good guys, such as Spiderman and the Hulk gained their powers by exposure to radioactivity.
+Even the good guys, such as Spiderman and the Hulk, gained their powers by exposure to radioactivity.

 To be fair, Dr. Frankenstein was a biologist.
 And although it is not related to physics, who can resist The Devil Bat?
 “A mad scientist develops an aftershave lotion that causes his gigantic bats to kill anyone who wears it.”

-Teaching methods:
+Teaching methods

-The traditional method has been the lecture, known variously as “chalk and talk” and ‘the sage on the stage”.
+The traditional method has been the lecture, known variously as “chalk and talk” and “the sage on the stage”.
 It need not be abandoned, but over the last few decades, various teaching strategies have been shown to aid science learning.
 These include:

 • The implementation of teacher–student and student–student interaction in lieu of straight lecturing.

-• The demonstration of multiple approaches to acquiring scientific knowledge, “Show that the period of a pendulum doesn’t depend on its mass” versus “On what does the period of a pendulum depend?”
+• The design of laboratories to elicit creativity in approaches to problem definition and solution, in lieu of “cookbook” instructions.
+“Show that the period of a pendulum doesn’t depend on its mass” versus “On what does the period of a pendulum depend?”

-• The recommendation of alternative presentations of materials from other textbooks, journals, and popular expositions.
+• The recommendation of alternative presentations of materials from other textbooks, journals, and popular expositions

 Courses